apple/GCGC/README.md

-# Gc log analysis
+# GC log analysis
 #### Ellis Brown (7/1/2021)

 #
 Jupyter notebooks designed for easy and useful parsing of log files created from java workloads.
 Currently supports Shenandoah, G1, Parallel, Serial, and Z garbage collectors in JDK11.

 > ## Requirements to run